 Be aware that you may be arrested and charged for DUI even if you are not impaired and even if your BAC is below 0.08.
 In Arizona, the law is written so that you may be charged in several different ways, making a good defense that much more important to your case.

-Our job as DUI attorneys in Chandler, Arizona is to hold the State accountable and make them prove beyond a reasonable doubt that their claims against you are true.
+Our job as DUI attorneys in Chandler, Arizona is to hold the State accountable and make them prove beyond a reasonable doubt that their claims against us are true.
 Many DUI cases are won and lost on technicalities – often revolving around the way evidence against you is gathered and handled.
 Consequently, it is very important that you contact us as soon as possible so we put together an appropriate plan of action depending on the facts of your particular case.

 Penalties upon a DUI conviction include; 1.
-Not less than ten consecutive days in jail; 2.
+No less than ten consecutive days in jail; 2.
 Significant fines and penalties; 3.
 The installation and maintenance of an alcohol ignition interlock device on any vehicle you operate for at least one year; 4.
 Community service penalties; and 5.
 Suspension or revocation of your driver’s license.
 Upon conviction, you will also have a criminal record.

-Practically speaking, your career, education, immigration status or other endeavors that require a position of “good standing” may also be placed in jeopardy.
+Practically speaking, your career, education, immigration status, or other endeavors that require a position of “good standing” may also be placed in jeopardy.
 Most commercial drivers, for example, are under a zero-tolerance policy when it comes to DUI and a previous conviction may cause you to lose your job and disqualify you from future employment opportunities.

 If you are an undocumented alien in this country you will need specialized help dealing with complex DHS troubles.

 Keep in mind also that much of your punishment will come in the form of a very long and stressful road through the Arizona state court system.
-As experienced DUI lawyers in Chandler Arizona, we will make that journey as painless as possible, and navigate it with you every step of the way.
-Understanding the applicable laws, local policies, and having a rapport with the judges, prosecutors, and other local law enforcement officials that will be on the other side of your case goes a long way.
+As the best DUI lawyers in Chandler Arizona, we will make that journey as painless as possible, and navigate it with you every step of the way.
+Understanding the applicable laws, and local policies, and having a rapport with the judges, prosecutors, and other local law enforcement officials that will be on the other side of your case goes a long way.

-License Suspension & Revocation
+Drivers License Suspension & Revocation

 In Arizona, a refusal to submit to a blood or breath test triggers the suspension of your driving privileges for 12 months.
 You do, however, have a short period of time to request a hearing before the Arizona Department of Transportation where you can argue your case.
 This hearing is a different proceeding, separate from your DUI charge, but can sometimes have a significant impact on your DUI case itself.
-For that reason it is important that you Contact Us as soon as possible after you are stopped to ensure that ALL your rights are protected.
+For that reason, it is important that you Contact Us as soon as possible after you are stopped to ensure that ALL your rights are protected.